 This committee manages our excellent Research Library and Archives.
 We are fortunate to have Larrie Curry as Chair, and Betsy Sale, Myrgle Huffman, Bonnie Moore, Nancy Hill, and several faithful volunteers who keep the Library up and running.
 We can always use more volunteers!

-This very important committee is without a chair.
+This very important committee is now chaired by Maggie McAdams.
 It should maintain and accurate inventory of objects held in the museum and create relevant, focused exhibits using the objects owned.

-Amalie Preston has been instrumental in managing and updating the historic Old Mud Meeting House.
+Colleen and Albert Moore are now managing the historic Old Mud Meeting House.
 This committee monitors the building, arranges for renovations and repairs as needed, promotes visits, and provides programs or information for visitors.

 This committee is currently not functioning.
 Planning is generally done by the Board as a whole.